A foray through Hundertwasser’s unique painting, architecture and art

 More and more he criticizes ‚the straight line that makes people sick‚ in the architecture of the time.
 And more and more often he declares himself against what, as a characteristic of rationalism, has taken hold as a recurring continuum since the twenties.
 Hundertwasser received his imprint from the rounded rather organic forms of the Viennese Baroque and Art Nouveau.
 His models are Antonio Gaudi with his buildings in Barcelona or the towers of Simon Rodias in Los Angeles.
 From 1953 a new element enters his painting: the spiral.
 Spirals of color practically become more and more the trademark of his works.

 International recognition as an artist

 Only in his home country Austria it took a long time with the recognition.
-Only when he reached a certain renown internationally, exhibited in Venice, Paris and New York, the popularity in Vienna grew.
+When he reached a certain renown internationally only, exhibited in Venice, Paris and New York, the popularity in Vienna grew.
 In the meantime, he became increasingly involved in the artistic-political debate.
 He was more and more concerned with ecological themes and social issues.
 A series of manifestos from his pen are available, which he disseminated in the art scene and the public.

 In 1967 Friedensreich Hundertwasser held a first „naked speech“ for the right to the 3rd skin.
 Apartments, houses should enclose people like a skin – that is, be an organic shell rather than a stone construction from the drawing board with straight lines and right angles.